 Price

 These CSR management solutions can be a huge help—but of course, you don’t want to drain your budget by investing in one that’s out of your price range.
-Luckily, there are a number of providers for any sized businesses and price points.
-You’ll just have to find the right one, and focus on ROI potential and cost-benefit analysis as you make your choice.
+Luckily, there are many providers out there, making it easy for you to find one that matches the size of your business, your needs, and your budget restrictions.
+As you make your choice, focus on return on investment (ROI) and if the benefits will outweigh the cost.

-Tip: Don’t get discouraged if you have trouble settling on a software platform immediately!
-RWI also indicates that 85% companies explored between 2 and 10 prospective vendors before landing on their chosen solution.
+Don’t get discouraged if you have trouble settling on a software platform immediately!
+RW Institute also indicates that 85% of companies explored between 2 and 10 prospective vendors before landing on their chosen solution.

 Nowadays, the modern nonprofit offers its supporters as many ways to give to their cause as possible.
-(Hint: the easier it is to give, the more people will likely complete their donations—and the same concept can be applied to workplace giving participation!)
+The easier it is to give, the more likely people will complete their donations—and the same concept can be applied to workplace giving participation!

 These methods typically include the following: